dlants/notion-to-static-site/README.md

 ```
 NOTION_API_TOKEN=<your token>
-ROOT_PAGE_ID=<the page id that will be the root of your site>
 ```

+Update the `config.ts` file with values that are relevant to you.

 Run:
 ```
 npm install
-# will fetch all of the pages and contents of your root page and put them in the /cache directory
+npx tsx main.ts fetch # will fetch all of the pages and contents of your root page and put them in the /cache directory
-npx tsx main.ts fetch
-# will traverse your cache directory and render them as html into the /dist directory
+npx tsx main.ts build # will traverse your cache directory and render them as html into the /dist directory
-npx tsx main.ts build
-# will serve your /dist directory locally
+npx tsx main.ts serve # will serve your /dist directory locally
-npx tsx main.ts serve
 ```

 Navigate to `localhost:1337`.
 You'll be able to see your site!
 The static html is placed into the `dist` directory,